liquidctl/liquidctl/README.md

 # liquidctl [options] status
 ```

 Fan and pump speeds can be set to fixed values or, if the device supports them, custom profiles.
+The specific documentation for each device will list the available modes, as well as which sensor is used for custom profiles.
+In general, liquid coolers only support custom profiles that are based on the internal liquid temperature probe.

 ```
 # liquidctl [options] set <channel> speed (<temperature> <percentage>) ...